studiokeywi/banjo/docs/examples/quick-start.md

 This is a simple `banjo` example project using Bun.
-All of these files can all be found within the [`quick-start` examples folder of the GitHub repo](https://github.studiokeywi.dev/banjo).
-Use `cd examples/ && bun quick-start/server.ts` to run the project:
+All of these files can all be found within the [`quick-start` examples folder of the GitHub repo](https://github.com/studiokeywi/banjo/tree/primary/examples/quick-start).
+Use `cd examples/quick-start && bun server.ts` to run the project:

 === "quick-start/index.html"